mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 ### Review: Tripp Lite SMART1500LCD

+- Grade: D

 I originally purchased the Tripp Lite SMART1500LCD, but it was incredibly noisy.

 I didn't even realize battery backups could _be_ noisy.
-I had my previous APC battery backup for XX years, and it's completely silent except when it loses power and fails over to battery backup.
+My APC UPS was completely silent except when it loses power and fails over to battery backup.

 The Tripp Lite UPS was instantly the loudest thing in my rack, maybe the loudest thing in my whole house.
 It was like a hair dryer running on low.
 The UPS fans were so loud that my wife could hear my server rack a floor away in our house.

+Did I just get a defective unit?
+Surely, a UPS can't be designed to be this loud all the time, right?

-I thought maybe it was defective, so I reached out to Tripp Lite and sent them a video, and they said that it was working as intended.
+I reached out to Tripp Lite customer support with a video of the UPS' noise level.
+They said that it was working as intended, and it's supposed to be that loud.

-I considered just dealing with it, but it was so painfully loud that I decided I couldn't keep it.
+I tried to accept the noise for a few days, but it was so distracting that I gave up after day two.

 To my surprise, I realized Newegg's return policy was "replacement only."
 I'd always had an easy return policy with Newegg so I didn't even think to check.
 Fortunately, I begged them, and they refunded me.
 Score once again for Newegg.

 ### Review: CyberPower CP1500PFCRM2U

+- Grade: A

 When I realized the Tripp Lite UPS was a no-go, I ordered the other UPS I considered: the CyberPower CP1500PFCRM2U.

 The first thing I did was turn it on and listen for noise.
 Nothing!
 It was completely silent.
-It makes a noise when there's a power outage and it cuts over to battery, but that's fine.
+It generates noise when there's a power cut as it fails over to battery, but that's tolerable.

-I really like the CyberPower UPS.
-It has a nice display, user-friendly.
+The CyberPower UPS has performed great.
+I love that it's silent.
+The LCD is user-friendly and has useful metrics about power consumption.
+You can also turns the display off to have fewer flashing lights on your rack.
+It reports XX minutes of battery life when I cut power, which is plenty of time for me to shut my systems down.

 ## Choosing a power strip